DuMont Television Network: Programming

 The first broadcasts came from DuMont's 515 Madison Avenue headquarters.
-It soon found additional space, including a fully functioning theater, in the New York branch of Wanamaker's department store at Ninth Street and Broadway.
+The company soon found additional space, including a fully functioning theater, in the New York branch of Wanamaker's department store at Ninth Street and Broadway.
 Later, a lease on the Adelphi Theatre on 54th Street and the Ambassador Theatre on West 49th Street gave the network a site for variety shows.
 In 1954, the lavish DuMont Tele-Centre opened in the former Jacob Ruppert's Central Opera House at 205 East 67th Street, today the site of the Fox Television Center and home of WABD successor station WNYW.

 DuMont was the first network to broadcast a film production for TV: Talk Fast, Mister, produced by RKO in 1944.
 DuMont also aired the first TV situation comedy, Mary Kay and Johnny, as well as the first network-televised soap opera, Faraway Hill.

-Cavalcade of Stars, a variety show hosted by Jackie Gleason, was the birthplace of The Honeymooners (Gleason took his variety show to CBS in 1952, but filmed the "Classic 39" Honeymooners episodes at DuMont's Adelphi Theater studio in 1955–56).
-Bishop Fulton J. Sheen's devotional program Life Is Worth Living went up against Milton Berle in many cities, becoming the first show to compete successfully in the ratings against "Mr. Television".
+Cavalcade of Stars, a variety show hosted by Jackie Gleason, was the birthplace of The Honeymooners skits (Gleason took his variety show to CBS in 1952, but filmed the "Classic 39" Honeymooners episodes at DuMont's Adelphi Theater studio in 1955–56).
+Roman Catholic Bishop Fulton J. Sheen's devotional program Life Is Worth Living went up against Milton Berle's variety show in many cities, becoming the first show to compete successfully in the ratings against the comedian known as "Mr. Television."
 In 1952, Sheen won an Emmy Award for "Most Outstanding Personality".
 The network's other notable programs include: